-For students who plan to transfer to complete the requirements for a bachelor of science degree in physics at one of the four Connecticut state universities or Charter Oak State College, enrolling in the college’s Physics Studies Transfer Ticket degree pathway program is a good choice.
-By entering this program, students are able to start their coursework at MCC and take advantage of its high-quality instruction and more affordable community college tuition and fees.
+For students who plan to transfer to complete the requirements for a bachelor of science degree in physics at one of the four Connecticut state universities or Charter Oak State College, enrolling in the Physics Studies Transfer Ticket degree pathway program is a good choice.
+By entering this program, students are able to start their coursework at Manchester and take advantage of its high-quality instruction and more affordable community college tuition and fees.
 Upon completion of the CSCU Pathway Transfer: Physics Studies associate degree, students are guaranteed full junior status and can complete a bachelor’s degree in their major without losing any credits or being required to take extra credits or incur additional expenses.

 Those who are interested in physics or who are considering transferring to a college outside the CSCU system should consider the Liberal Arts and Science associate in science degree program.

-In Fall 2018, MCC will offer National Science Foundation Scholarships to qualified students enrolled in Computer Science, Mathematics, and Physics programs.
+CT State Manchester offers National Science Foundation Scholarships to qualified students enrolled in Computer Science, Mathematics, and Physics programs.